NikiLamb/SweetConverting/README.md

 ### Export and Conversion
 1. Load one or more models
-2. Select an export format from the dropdown (GLB, GLTF, or OBJ)
+2. Select an export format from the dropdown (GLB, GLTF, OBJ, STL, USDZ or PLY)
 3. Click "Create" to download the converted file
 4. Multi-model scenes are exported as combined models with timestamped filenames